-The Council is looking to 'continue' the current scheme.
+The council is looking to 'continue' the current scheme.
 This commenced on the 1st October 2015 and lasts for 5 years until the 30th September 2020.
-The Council hopes that CPRPL 2020 will commence on the 1st of October 2020.
+The council will make the designation(s) on the 11th May 2020 and has set a commencement date of the 1st of February 2021 (subject to Secretary of State approval) or such later date as determined by the Secretary of State for this purpose.
 The aims of the CPRPL 2020 are to help raise housing standards, control overcrowding, reduce anti-social behaviour, reduce crime and tackle deprivation across the Borough.
 By encouraging an improved private rented sector with settled communities Croydon becomes a 'Better Place to Rent'.